 That’s why we’ve built an opinion unit extractor to run your product reviews through.
-Let’s take a look at how it works using a product review:
+Let’s take a look at how it works:

 So, before training your sentiment and aspect models, upload the product reviews to this model to extract its opinion units.
 After, you can easily tag each opinion unit to train sentiment and aspect classifiers.

-Whenever you want to analyze new data with the sentiment and aspect classifiers, remember to partition new reviews into opinion units before analyzing them with a model.
+Whenever you want to analyze new data with the sentiment and aspect classifiers, remember to split new reviews into opinion units before analyzing them with a model.

 Here you’ll learn how to create and test a sentiment analysis model for analyzing product reviews in six easy steps.
 Check it out:

 Next, you need to select how you want to upload data to train the model.
 Here, you should upload your product reviews as an Excel or CSV file:

 Now, it’s time to teach your model which product reviews are positive, neutral or negative: